-The Pac-Man Frog, like all other frogs, has smooth, moist looking skin.
+The Pac-Man Frog, like all other frogs, moist-looking skin.
 If you hold one, they will usually feel a little slimy.
 This is due to a waxy secretion that keeps their skin from drying out and even acts as a microfungal and microbial layer to keep them healthy.

 This adaptation means that the toad can live in drier locations whereas the frog must live near damp locations.

 If you are lucky enough to see a toad or frog laying eggs, this will definitively tell you which amphibian you are viewing.

 A toad lays its eggs in long strings or lines.
 They might possibly be wrapped in the tall grass around a body of water or over some leaves.
 This makes them very hard to spot.

 In comparison, the frog lays its eggs in large, round clusters on top of the water’s surface.
 They are much easier to see.

 And if you peer closely you’ll see black spots, which are the embryos inside the eggs.
 This translucency allows the embryos to gather more heat from the sun.